-Periodic sub-module {_Per()}
+Periodic sub-module {StabyCmpPer1}

-StabyCmpPer1 (Refer FDD for details)
+Refer FDD for details

 Design Rational:

-Functionally ‘Compensator 1/2 Blend’, ‘Compensator 0/2 Blend , ‘Compensator 3/4 Blend’ and ‘Compensator 0/4 Blend’ blocks in FDD are doing bilinear interpolation with common x-axis.
-So corresponding function ‘BilnrIntrpnWithRound_u16_u16CmnXu16MplY’ from SW library is used in SW implementation.
-In order to use this SW library function, fixed point conversions are done on input to this function to match corresponding calibrations type.

-Also in multiple places, ‘Blnd_f32’ function (present in SW library) is used to implement desired functionality.

-In design version 1.1.0, .m file has some name changes and additional PIMs for notch filters, which are not required in the notch filter implementation.
+In design version 1.3.0, .m file has some additional PIMs for notch filters, which are not required in the notch filter implementation.
 Notch filter implementation in SW based on design 1.0.0 .m file PIMs is not changed.

+New FDD model was requested but this wasn’t done on time and due to time crunch the difference between implementation and the model still exists.

 Interrupt Service Routines